-7.1.
-Minors
+7.1 Minors

-C-367/16, Piotrowski, Judgment of 23 January 2018.
+Case C-367/16, Piotrowski, Judgment of 23 January 2018.

-- See also infra 8 (on time limits) and 9 (on requests for additional information). - Facts: In 2014, a Polish court issued an EAW against Piotrowski, a Polish national residing in Belgium, with a view to his surrender to the Polish authorities for the execution of the sentences imposed by two judgments (one of 2011 and one of 2012).
+Facts.
+In 2014, a Polish court issued an EAW against Piotrowski, a Polish national residing in Belgium, with a view to his surrender to the Polish authorities for the execution of the sentences imposed by two judgments (one of 2011 and one of 2012).
 In 2016, the investigating judge of the Belgian court ordered that Piotrowski be detained with a view to his surrender to Poland for the purpose of the execution of the judgment of 2012.
-In that order, the investigating judge took the view that the EAW issued by the Polish court could not be executed in so far as the judgment of 2011 was concerned because Piotrowski was seventeen when he committed the offence.
-The competent Belgian Public Prosecutor appealed against that order as a minor over the age of sixteen may be the subject of an EAW issued by the Belgian authorities if the Juvenile Court has declined to hear the case, pursuant to the Belgian
+In that order, the investigating judge took the view that the EAW issued by the Polish court could not be executed insofar as the judgment of 2011 was concerned because Piotrowski was 17 years old when he committed the offence.
+The competent Belgian public prosecutor appealed against that order, as a minor over the age of 16 may be the subject of an EAW issued by the Belgian authorities if the Juvenile Court has declined to hear the case, pursuant to the Belgian law on youth protection.